EventStore/documentation/docs/server/v5/server/projections/projections-config.md

 ## Checkpoint options

 Checkpoints store how far along a projection is in the streams it is processing from.
-There is a performance overhead with writing a checkpoint, as it does more than write an event, and writing them too often can slow projections down.
+There is a performance overhead with writing a checkpoint, as it does more than append an event, and writing them too often can slow projections down.

 We recommend you try other methods of improving projections before changing these values, as checkpoints are an important part of running projections.